dotpointer/dptools/README.md

 Convert a file from ISO-8859-1 to UTF-8.
 Made in Bash.

+### md5filechecker

+Verify files listed in an MD5 checksum file but skip checking all other files and display results for each file.

 ### mp4tom4a

 Convert a MP4 file to a M4a file.
 Made in Bash.